ccrp-dev/ccrp/docs/00-ccrp-intro.md

-# Intro to CCRP: The Coalesced Chunk Read Protocol
+# The Coalesced Chunk Retrieval Protocol

 ## The Problem